-8.3 Successive Approximation ADC
+8.3 Successive Approximation ADCs

-The CY8C54LP family of devices has a Successive Approximation (SAR) ADC.
-This ADC is 12-bit at up to 1 Msps, with single-ended or differential inputs, making it useful for a wide variety of sampling and control applications.
+The CY8C56LP family of devices has one or two Successive Approximation (SAR) ADCs, depending on device selected.
+These ADCs are 12-bit at up to 1 Msps, with single-ended or differential inputs, making them useful for a wide variety of sampling and control applications.